py-eww/eww/docs/source/contributing.rst

 Tests can be ran like so::

-    make tests  # To run all tests with the current interpreter make tox    # To run all tests on all supported interpreters
+    make test  # To run all tests with the current interpreter make tox    # To run all tests on all supported interpreters

 Tests are not *required*, but definitely encouraged.